charles-hollenbeck/Haml-Modern-UI-Icons/README.md

 # Haml Partials for the [Modern UI Icons][Modern UI Icons]

 I made this repo due to wanting an easy way to load in the icons from [Modern UI Icons][Modern UI Icons] and be able to recolor them.
-All of the files in this repo were made with a quick ruby script I cooked up in about a 5 minute time period so please report if any of the icons are broken/incorrect/throw an error.
+All of the files in this repo were made with a quick ruby script I cooked up in about a 5 minute time period so please make an issue or pull request if any of the icons are broken/incorrect/throw an error.

 ## Features
 * Easy load in